 Apply for a new pass online.
-If you had an Older person’s pass issued by a different Council/Authority, once you have received your pass from us, you will need to get in touch with them to let them know.
+If you had an Older Person’s Free Travel Pass issued by a different Council/Authority, once you have received your pass from us, you will need to get in touch with them to let them know.

 I have moved out of the West Midlands Combined Authority area.
 What do I need to do to get an Older person’s free pass?

-Regretfully, you cannot use your Older Person’s Free Travel Pass to travel on rail services outside of the West Midlands nor does it allow you a subsidised discount.
+You cannot use your Older Person’s Free Travel Pass to travel on rail services outside of the West Midlands nor does it allow you a subsidised discount.
 However, you may be eligible for a 1/3 off rail fares to travel in Britain with a Senior Railcard.
-To check your eligibility for this rail card, including applying for it, please click here.

 You may be able to claim for financial help towards travel costs if you need NHS treatment at a hospital.